C0deByPriyanka/chat-assistant-sqlite/README.md

 - The app is initialized with a sample SQLite database (`company.db`) containing tables for **Employees** and **Departments**.
 - You can modify the database by adding more employees, departments, or changing existing data.
+- The query handling is structured in query_handler.py with reusable utility functions in utils.py, making it easier to extend and maintain.